 STEP 4.5 Welcome to the Program.
-After all steps have been completed and invoices paid, the Applicant shall be sent a Welcome Letter granting rights to use the AHRI Certification Mark and the Applicant's certified products shall be listed in the AHRI Directory of Certified Product Performance (Directory).
+After all steps have been completed and invoices paid, the Applicant shall be sent a Welcome Letter granting rights to use the AHRI Certification Mark and the Applicant's certified products shall be listed in the Directory.